Overcoming the Naturalistic Fallacy

 These failures of judgment demonstrate that identifying the goodness of different things is a painstaking process of discovering certain facts about the natural world.
 As with all such facts, to discover them we have to rely not only on our own intelligence, but also on what others tell us, how they actually behave, wisdom handed down to us in various forms since time immemorial, and, more generally, on methods that help us understand how the world works.

-I, for my part, have no difficulty accepting any of this.
+I think we should be prepared to accept these implications, difficult and unsettling as they may seem.
 We attach so much importance to pain in our ethics precisely because our constitution is the way it is.
 The universe is neither indifferent to nor interested in human affairs, just as our knees are neither blind nor sighted.
 Likewise, there are, for instance, animals with different constitutions who live in remote parts of the world and whose good, as a result, cannot always be the same as that of humans, despite the convergences.

 It is the countless ways our lives are interconnected and interdependent even when we live oceans apart, and the different paths through which the enablers of our happiness and dissatisfaction converge even when we do not, or cannot, understand them, that make injustice anywhere a concern for everyone, and ground the happiness of one in the happiness of the other.
 Such convergences arise, even though they are not guaranteed, because of the way the world is—just as material prosperity arises in a free market, even though it is not guaranteed by the government, because of the way the world is.
 But even if the convergences did not exist, it wouldn’t change the nature of goodness as a property, and we would have to accept that there is no reason to think the way the world is will always align with what we believe must be the case.
 We have already experienced this before in the history of ideas, such as with the theory of evolution by natural selection and quantum physics.
 Why should ethics be any different?